What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 It is also a company form which is easy to use in an international context.

-1.1.2 The BV/SRL (private limited company) ceases to be a company with share capital
+1.1.2 The BV/SRL (private limited liability company) ceases to be a company with share capital

-A minimum capital is no longer required for the formation of a BV/SRL (private limited company).
+A minimum capital is no longer required for the formation of a BV/SRL (private limited liability company).

 The terms capital, minimum capital and capital protection will be abolished.
 A contribution must still be made, but the item "capital" will disappear from the annual accounts and will be replaced by the term "assets".
 These assets must enable the company to finance its activities and pay its creditors.